 I’m not going to tell you your blush is bad…instead, I’ll let www.ewg.com/skindeep do that for you.

-But I am going to share with you 3 big health wrecking chemicals to be on the lookout for in your personal care products.
+But I am going to share with you 3 big health-wrecking chemicals to be on the lookout for.
+They may be in the personal care products you use daily!
+If you are looking for the best detox skin care beauty products you need to avoid these big 3 chemicals!

 3 Big Health Wrecking Chemicals